Bayles-Research-Group/Boolean-Simulink/README.md

 7) To run the function, call the function in the command window (i.e., plotExtrudateArray(out)) and press enter.
 The figure should then be saved in the folder specified.

+Example files entitled "Figure3, Figure4, Figure5, Figure7, Figure8, and Figure9" are also located in the Simulink library.
+Each of these files includes the necessary blocks required for the simulation to run.
+Prior to running, be sure to specify the resolution and connect the output to the extractor block.